weaming/LagouJob/README.md

 ## One more thing
 Inspired by Google IO 2017.
-We've gotten the data, but how can we make deeper analysis instead of just doing simple statics.
+We've gotten the data, but how can we make deeper analysis instead of just doing simple statistics.
 With the help of [Machine Learning](http://baike.baidu.com/link?url=_k8D5Ip3KB8tF-ljDntsbyBEHbmY48S3j4Z58s01MszOeiutS22lr83k_UJRcOSKy1H88FqPcj9WXKiuF5Hy7c1O8NF57EQw43u5Jk1gdaUWhlEgfaAvL-QR5KEi171a), we can make full use of these data.

 Here are several insights I have thought yet.